ledhcg/fluent-icons-for-web/README.md

 Based on Fluent UI System Icons - a collection of familiar, friendly and modern icons from Microsoft.

-I customized it for developers to use on their websites
+We customized it for developers to use on their websites

 ![fluent system icons](art/readme-banner.png)